0

 3) Decrease cholesterol level: Polyphenol is another substance in our leaves, known for reducing the absorption of cholesterol in your body.
 (J Nutr Sci Vitaminol (Tokyo).)

-5) Mangiferin in agarwood tea significantly lower levels of uric acid in the blood (cause solid crystals to form within the joint, known as "Gout").
+5) Mangiferin in agarwood tea significantly lower levels of uric acid in the blood (causing solid crystals to form within the joint, known as "Gout").
 Please see the 2017 research below from Agarwood, Science Behind the Fragrance

 To read a full article about Aquilaria leaves, click here for a pdf of "Adam, Aimi & Lee, Shiou Yih & Mohamed, Rozi.
 (2017).
 Pharmacological properties of agarwood tea derived from Aquilaria (Thymelaeaceae) leaves An emerging contemporary herbal drink.
 Journal of Herbal Medicine.
 10. 37-40.
 10.1016/j.hermed.2017.06.002"